 Flying While Intoxicated does not qualify under the definition of an offense relating to the operating of a motor vehicle while intoxicated under Penal Code Section 49.09, which means that it does not qualify for the new fines imposed by the 86th Texas Legislature.

 Have you been charged with Flying While Intoxicated?
-Call criminal lawyer Paul Saputo at (888) 239-9305.
+Call criminal lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.

 What it means to be “intoxicated” is specifically defined under the law.
 It does not mean “buzzed” or “drunk.”
 It is defined in the Penal Code, and we explore this in depth on our DWI page.
 Learn more about what it means to be intoxicated under Texas DWI Laws